kubedb/docs/docs/guides/postgres/reconfigure-tls/reconfigure-tls.md

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install [`cert-manger`](https://cert-manager.io/docs/installation/) v1.0.0 or later to your cluster to manage your SSL/TLS certificates.
+- Install `cert-manger` v1.0.0 or later to your cluster to manage your SSL/TLS certificates from [here](https://cert-manager.io/docs/installation/).

 - Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).